YahnisElsts/plugin-update-checker/README.md

 	 $updateChecker->setBranch('branch-name');
 	 ```
 	 PUC will periodically check the `Version` header in the main plugin file or `style.css` and display a notification if it's greater than the installed version.
 Caveat: If you set the branch to `master`, the update checker will still look for tags first.

-#### Notes

-The "Stable tag" header also works for themes as long as you include a `readme.txt` formatted according to plugin standards.

 Resources
 ---------